Disclosing your IP information

 Patent Filing

 - Obtaining a patent on a new invention is an expensive proposition.
 Filing an initial 12-month provisional patent application is relatively affordable.
 However, it costs between $25,000 – $35,000 (over a period of 3-5 years) to secure U.S. rights alone.
-Obtaining foreign rights are considerably more expensive, depending on the scope of protection sought.
+Obtaining foreign rights is considerably more expensive, depending on the scope of protection sought.
 T2 works with the inventors to develop an appropriate patenting strategy for the commercialization of each disclosure.

-- If, however, an invention has potential commercial value and patent would likely be necessary to attract commercial investment, T2 will work with the inventors to secure patent protection.
+- If, however, an invention has potential commercial value and a patent would likely be necessary to attract commercial investment, T2 will work with the inventors to secure patent protection.
 The timing of filing for patent protection will be based on a variety of factors, including upcoming publication dates and the invention’s stage of development.
 A patent application is not always filed in advance of marketing activities.

 - Because language used in patent applications and patent office communications is nuanced and highly stylized, T2 hires outside patent attorneys with the appropriate expertise to handle CAU’s patent filings.